sveetch/cookiecutter-bireli/docs/project-creation.rst

 Result
 ------

-Once project is created, you can go into its directory and install it locally with ``make install``.

-Cookiecutter will create a new directory named after your project name where you enter in to install it and start to use.
+Cookiecutter will create a new directory named after your project name.
+You can enter into its directory and install it locally with ``make install`` (see :ref:`intro_project_install` for details).